 4 quick computer tips and tricks to make life easier

 In today’s technology-driven world, computer play an essential role in our daily lives.
-Whether you’re a student, professional, or simply an average computer user, knowing some handy tips and tricks can enhance your productivity.
+Whether you’re a student, professional, or simply an average computer user, knowing some handy computer tips and tricks can enhance your productivity.
 Here are four ways to save time, prevent data loss, and simplify your computing experience.

 1. Undo: the savior of mistakes